vassar-robotics/navrim-phosphobot/inference/README.md

 If using a local model, you can pass the path of a local model instead of a HF model with the "--model_id=..." flag.

-3. Make sure the phosphobot server is runniing
+3. Make sure the phosphobot server is running

 ```bash
 # Install it this way